 Whole grain & nutritional fibre

 Whole grain products are made from the whole cereal grain, which means they have not had the bran or germ removed.
-Whole grain is prepared for DAR-VIDA as coarse stone-ground meal.
+For DAR-VIDA, wholegrain is processed further as grist and wholemeal flour.
 A large part of the dietary fibre, the vitamins, oils, minerals and secondary metabolites of the grain that are valuable for our bodies is to be found in the bran.
 It is the dietary fibre in DAR-VIDA that helps keep the digestive system going.

 The need for dietary fibre